 The Size of the Net

 If you do become a resident, the next question is how much of your income can be taxed by your new home country.
-Many countries essentially use the US system for residents—once you’re a resident, you’re subject to that country’s tax on all of your income, even if it’s from sources outside that country.
+Many countries essentially use the US system for residents—once you’re a resident, you’re subject to that country’s tax on all of your income, even if it’s from sources outside of that country.
 Other countries use a territorial system—residents are only subject to tax on income that arises from the local country.

 Now, under both systems, “income” and “arises from” can be tricky concepts.
 If you live in Spain and own a hotel, your income obviously arises from Spain and will be subject to Spanish tax.
 But what if you live in Spain and operate an Amazon FBA business that sells primarily to Americans through a wholly owned Belize corporation?